MobilityData/gbfs/gbfs.md

 Field Name              | Required    | Defines
 ------------------------| ------------| ----------
 _versions_              | Yes         | Array that contains one object, as defined below, for each of the available versions of a feed.
+The array must be sorted by increasing MAJOR and MINOR version number.
   \- version            | Yes         | String identifying the semantic version of the feed in the form X.Y.
   \- url                | Yes         | URL of the corresponding gbfs.json endpoint.